The Curriculum

 Description and Goals:

 This course aims to provide a pedagogical structure to teach teenagers how and why we struggle to get along, particularly in America, and what we can do to improve things.
-It synthesizes leading information across disciplines concerning loss of natural affection for others, polarization, extremism and hate.
-Its goals are to help young people understand their natural born goodness; to rally around their commonalities and better navigate their differences.
+It synthesizes leading information across disciplines concerning the loss of natural affection for others, polarization, extremism, and hate.
+Its goals are to help young people understand their natural born goodness: to rally around their commonalities and better navigate their differences.

 Designed to supplement high school social studies courses, and to be provided in clubs, camps, non-profits, places of worship, or in family and community gatherings, it provides a future generation with a life raft which they could cling to!